What are the community ranks?

 You can rank up to Top Contributor by being active and making frequent, positive contributions to discussions.
 This rank is meant for the best contributors in our community, to acknowledge and reward their dedication to high-quality discussion.
 For more information see:

 Additionally, it is possible to be invited to rank up directly to Community Post Approval.
-The criteria for this are (roughly) that you show exceptional knowledge of forum rules and guidelines, have consistently high quality posts over the time span that you have been a Member, have successfully filed multiple proper bug reports and feature requests, and you show an active interest in assisting your peers during the post approval procedure.
+The criteria for this are (roughly) that you show exceptional knowledge of forum rules and guidelines, have consistently high quality posts over the time span that you have been a Regular, have successfully filed multiple proper bug reports and feature requests, and you show an active interest in assisting your peers during the post approval procedure.
 Invites to join Community Post Approval are determined by the Community Post Approval team, the Community Sages, and the Roblox Developer Engagement Team.

 When you are one of the most active posters and your posts are consistently of high quality and contribute highly to the discussion, you should eventually be promoted to the Top Contributor rank.